 EU nature policies become more effective if they link more closely to the wide variety of people’s values

 Halting biodiversity loss is an important and persistent problem.
 The occurrence of many species in the EU is expected to further decline between now and 2050.
 Taking the variety of people’s perspectives on nature into account could increase their level of engagement and that of businesses, and make nature policies more effective.
 This would require a many-faceted future nature vision.
-This is the main conclusion of the report ‘European nature in the plural – Finding common ground for a next policy agenda’, published today PBL Netherlands Environmental Assessment, in cooperation with Wageningen University & Research.
+This is the main conclusion of the report ‘European nature in the plural – Finding common ground for a next policy agenda’, published today by PBL Netherlands Environmental Assessment Agency, in cooperation with Wageningen University & Research.

 Recognising multiple perspectives essential for a common agenda